Life As an Online Merchant

 Are There Job Opportunities for Online Merchants?

 In the United States, there were 1,023,900 jobs for Online Merchant in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Online Merchant by 2026.
-Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.
+There will be an estimated 104,200 positions for Online Merchant per year.

 The states with the most job growth for Online Merchant are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.